ryjen/ryjen.github.io/content/post/elixir-and-phoenix.md

 </ul>
 </div>

-#### Technical Details
+Aliases were added as well, so **:) Fred** would do the same as above.

+## Conclusion

-Not much to say, using a pure functional language was tricky but doable once you get the hang of it.
-Going to leave it closed source for now.
-Will put more info here if that changes.
+Not much to say technically for now, using a pure functional language was tricky but doable once you get the hang of it.
+It does require a different mindset, but its a nice change.
+Did not take that long to make.

+Am also going to leave it closed source for now.
+Will put more info here if that changes, or ask me too see it.
+Would be happy to share.

 In the meantime there are some good tutorials out there: